EngineeringEducation/Onboarding/server/mailing_list.md

 This just tells express to look in the request for the path, and then look for a file that matches the path being requested.

-Try running your app again PORT=3000 node index.js and then visit localhost:3000 in your browser.
+Try running your app again `PORT=3000 node index.js` and then visit `localhost:3000` in your browser.
 You should see the contents of your file!

-Notice that we didn’t specify a path, yet it rendered index.html.
-Webservers since the beginning of time have looked at index.html if no path was specified, and we like to stick to convention, so that’s what happens.
+Notice that we didn’t specify a path, yet it rendered `index.html`.
+Webservers since the beginning of time have looked at `index.html` if no path was specified, and we like to stick to convention, so that’s what happens.

-Try visiting localhost:3000/index.html
+Try visiting `localhost:3000/index.html`

-Now hit localhost:3000/whatever.html
+Now hit `localhost:3000/whatever.html`

-Notice it returns a nicely formatted error (instead of crashing) that says Cannot GET /whatever.html.
+Notice it returns a nicely formatted error (instead of crashing) that says `Cannot GET /whatever.html`.

-Create a file called whatever.html, throw something in it.
+Create a file called `whatever.html`, throw something in it.
 Hit the server again at that same address, and notice your file is now being served!

 ## Step 2: Serve Other Files